gwoodworth/microgrid-optimization/README.md

     - from https://github.com/bueler/opt/tree/main/assets/codes/F24
 - preprocess: preprocesses demand and solar PV array output
     - see Constraints below.
+- genCurves: creates vector valued function representing generator fuel curves
+    - unused function, might be useful for other optimization techniques in future
 ### /scripts
 - optimize: main script that finds an optimum solution
     - should be turned into a function soon...